konradkar2/netns5g/README.md

     ```
     sudo ip netns exec ue ping 10.0.130.1 -I uesimtun0
     ```
-    10.0.130.1 is UPF's n3 interface, currently forwarding to N6 interface is not supported as this is not in the scope of core network - this can be done using NAT
+    10.0.130.1 is UPF's n3 interface, currently forwarding to the N6 interface is not supported as this is not in the scope of the core network - this can be done using NAT
 5. Cleanup

     Execute Ctrl+c on console which runs "sudo ./deploy.sh"